leanswift/leanswift.github.io/ecommerce/pages/add-ons/rma/4.1.0/usermanual-rma.md

 **From RMA Grid**

-The RMA grid is accessed via _Sales \&gt; Operations \&gt; Returns_.
+The RMA grid is accessed via _Sales> Operations> Returns_.
 In the upper right-hand corner of the RMA grid, the 'New RMA Request' button can be found.

 <kbd><img alt="New return request" src="https://raw.githubusercontent.com/leanswift/leanswift.github.io/master/ecommerce/images/add-ons/rma/new_return_request.png"></kbd>